1,501 new positive cases in Delhi takes tally to over 32K; death toll climbs to 984

 New Delhi, Jun 10: Delhi recorded 1,501 fresh coronavirus cases on Wednesday, taking the COVID-19 tally in the city to over 32,000, and the death toll due to the disease mounted to 984, authorities said.

 This is the second time when over 1,500 case have been reported in a day in Delhi.
-The highest spike in fresh cases -- 1,513-- was recorded on June 3.

 In a bulletin issued on Wednesday, the Delhi health department said, the death toll from coronavirus infection has risen to 984, and the total number of cases mounted to 32,810.